uktrade/data-engineering-sample-app/README.md

 `app/`: basically where all the app logic lives `app/api`: api logic, routes and views essentially `app/api/routes.py`: The list of urls that make up the api and their corresponding views.
 There are 3 routes here,
-* /get-data: an unauthenticated route
+* `/get-data`: an unauthenticated route
-* /get-data-authenticated: a hawk authenticated route
+* `/get-data-authenticated`: a hawk authenticated route
-* /train-model: a route to trigger some process on the app server
+* `/train-model`: a route to trigger some process on the app server
-* additional routes are also inherited from the `data-engineering-common` repo, e.g. /healthcheck which is used by Cloud Foundry to periodically check whether the app server is running without any issues
+* additional routes are also inherited from the `data-engineering-common` repo, e.g. `/healthcheck` which is used by Cloud Foundry to periodically check whether the app server is running without any issues

 `app/api/views.py`: Here lies the python implementations of the api routes. `get_data` is a fairly simple view. `get_data_authenticated` showcases how to write a hawk authenticated view, it does this by using several decorators,

 * `json_error` is for making any errors more meaningful
-* `response_orientation_decorator` is used for managing the data structure of the returned data, there are two options, `tabular` and `records` (inspired by pandas dataframes and their `to_dict` method). `tabular` will return the data in the form, {'headers': ['header1', 'header2'], 'values': [('value1', 'value2'), ('value3', 'value4'), ...]}, `records` will return data in json object format, {'results': [{'header1': 'value1', 'header2': 'value2'}, {'header1': 'value3', 'header2': 'value4'}, ...]}.
+* `response_orientation_decorator` is used for managing the data structure of the returned data, there are two options, `tabular` and `records` (inspired by pandas dataframes and their `to_dict` method). `tabular` will return the data in the form, `{'headers': ['header1', 'header2'], 'values': [('value1', 'value2'), ('value3', 'value4'), ...]}`, `records` will return data in json object format, `{'results': [{'header1': 'value1', 'header2': 'value2'}, {'header1': 'value3', 'header2': 'value4'}, ...]}`.
 Returning results in tabular form does decrease the amount of data being sent across the network but at in certain situations, records can be easier to work with, data-flow currently expects data in the records format.
 * `@ac.authentication_required` ensures that any request sent to this view contains hawk authentication credentials, an example of how to include credentials in your request can be found below.
 * `@ac.authorization_required` ensures that the authenciated user has the correct permissions to access the route, this is managed by the user's scope which is set when creating a Hawk user, in most cases an authenticated user will have permission to use all api routes.